Int'l Medical - International Graduate Programs Office

 There is no full-service military hospital on the Monterey Peninsula.
-The nearest full service military treatment facility (MTF) is located at Travis AFB (outside Sacramento, approximately 3 ½ hours driving time).
+The nearest full-service military treatment facility (MTF) is located at Travis AFB (outside Sacramento, approximately 3-½ hours driving time); referrals are required from POMAHC to access any medical care at Travis AFB.
 This is especially critical when dealing with pregnancy related treatment (particularly baby delivery).

 Medical Care for Civilian Students

-The Army Health Clinic at DLI is NO LONGER seeing civilian students.
-Civilian students will need to seek medical treatment with a civilian physician.
-It is recommended that unless it is an emergency involving broken limbs, irregular heartbeat or breathing, etc. that they first seek treatment from Doctor’s on Duty or another Urgent Care Facility.
-For emergencies as noted above, or for treatment after hours, the student would go to the nearest Emergency Room (Community Hospital of Monterey Peninsula (CHOMP).
-Your ITO should have the mailing address for your bills; if it does not, please stop by the office so we can amend the ITO to include that information.
+Your ITO should have the mailing address for your bills.
 The treating physician/facility may or may not bill the responsible agency directly.
-If after receiving treatment, you receive the medical bills, please bring them to the office so we can forward them for payment.
-If you pay for any treatment and/or prescriptions yourself, you will need to bring your receipts to the office and fill out a claim for reimbursement from which we will submit so you can be reimbursed.
+If after receiving treatment, you receive medical bills, please bring them to the Health Benefits Advisor, Michael Webb, email@example.com so he can forward them for payment.
+If you pay for any treatment and/or prescriptions yourself, you will need to bring your receipts to the Health Benefits Advisor’s office and fill out a claim for reimbursement from which we will submit so you can be reimbursed.

 - Medical benefits of at least $400,000 per year, per person.
 Duration of policy must be for minimum of one year or remainder of time left at NPS, whichever is less.